What is SCADA?In this article, you will learn what SCADA is and how it works in a very easy-to-follow format.

-Essentially, SCADA is a collection of hardware and software components.
+Essentially, Supervisory Control and Data Acquisition (SCADA) is a collection of hardware and software components.
 This collection of components begins with real-time data collected from plant floor devices such as pumps, valves, and transmitters.

 These components don’t have to be from a particular vendor, they just need to have a communication protocol that the processor can utilize.

 Data collected from the field devices is then passed to the processors such as PLCs.

 From the processor, the data is distributed to a system of networked devices.

 These devices may be HMIs, end-user computers, and servers.